Onat/DecentralizedApplications/README.md

 **A. The Whitepaper / Protocol is Proposed**

-As in the case of Bitcoin, the most common way for a Decentralized Application to take form is for its creator(s) to publically release a white paper describing its protocol, features, and other factors around implementation of client applications.
+As in the case of Bitcoin, the most common way for a Decentralized Application to take form is for its creator(s) to publicly release a white paper describing its protocol, features, and other factors around implementation of client applications.
 This is a particularly important stage as developer feedback and general awareness of the proposal is critical in order for the proposal to gain traction.
 In our view proposing new Decentralized Apps based on the fundamentals we included in our definition is the most likely to attract supporters and collaborators to join an effort.

 The strongest foundation appears to be with the projects that are: